Zalesie Górne

-Zalesie Górne is a village in the administrative district of Gmina, within piaseczno County, Masovian Voivodeship, in Gmina Piaseczno, summer resort situated about 3 km South-East of Piaseczno, 28 km from the Centre of Warsaw.

-The village was founded in the 1930s, and as of 2013 its population was 3867.
-Located on provincial road No.873 and with a station on the Warsaw-Radom Railway line the village is today an affluent commuter suburb of the Capital.
+As of 2013 its population was 3867.
+Located on provincial road No. 873 and with a station on the Warsaw-Radom railway line the village is today an affluent commuter suburb of the capital.
 The surrounding forests are likewise a popular vacation spot for Warsaw residents.

-Landmarks in the town include the school, Railway station, and the Roman Catholic parish of St. Hubert.
+Landmarks in the town include the school, railway station, and the Roman Catholic parish of St. Hubert.
 The town lies adjacent to the Chojnów Landscape Park.

+History

+The village was founded in the 1930s.

+Five Polish citizens were murdered by Nazi Germany in the village during World War II.